lzukw/WirelessDisplayClient/README.md

 WirelessDispalyClient.
 By using the REST-API and starting local programs, the WirelessDispalyClient is able to

-- change the screen-resolution of the 'projecting-computer' (and the projector),
+- change the screen-resolutions of both computers (and the projector),
-- start the streaming-sink (VNC-viewer in listen-mode/reverse-connection or ffplay) on the 'projecting-computer', and
+- start the streaming-sink (VNC-viewer in listen-mode/reverse-connection or ffplay) on the remote 'projecting-computer', and
-- start the streaming-source on local computer ('presentation-computer').
+- start the streaming-source on local 'presentation-computer'.

 ## Running and Configuration

-The C#-source-code of this program (WirelessDispalyClient) is in the folder
+The C#-source-code of this program (WirelessDispalyClient) is in the folder `WirelessDispalyClientGUI`.
+The project was created and edited using Visual-Studio-Code and the platform-independent GUI-Fromwork [Avalonia](http://avaloniaui.net/).
+From within the directory `WirelessDispalyClientGUI` the program can be started using `dotnet run`.
-`WirelessDispalyClientGUI`.
-From within this directory the program can be started using `dotnet run`.
-But first the necessary third-party executables must be installed.
+But first the necessary third-party executables should be installed.

+TODO: Maybe Avalonia has to be installed too.
+How?

-The starting-scripts used by WirelessDispalyClientGUI are in the folder `External_Programs/<operating-system>`.
+WirelessDispalyClientGUI doesn't start third-party-executables directly, but uses starting-scripts, which are in the folder `Scripts/<operating-system>`.
+See the [README.md] in the directory `Scripts` there for details.

 For Linux ffmpeg, x11vnc and xrandr must be available.
+Since these tools are normally installed using the package-manager of your Linux-distro, the `ThirdPary`-folder normally remains empty.
+But, see the [README.md] in the folder `ThirdParty` for more details.

-For Windows ffmpeg (ffmpeg.exe) and thightVNC-1.3.10 (WinVNC.exe) are
+For Windows ffmpeg (ffmpeg.exe), thightVNC-1.3.10 (WinVNC.exe) and ScreenRes
-used.
-Portable versions can also be used, but then starting-batch-files in  `External_Programs/Windows`must be configured to use these portable versions (Just replace ffmpeg.exe and WinVNC.exe with the absolute or relative paths to the portable .exe-files).
+(screenres.exe) are used.
+The Script-files in `Scripts/Windows` look for executables in the directory `ThirdParty`.
+See the [README.md] in `Scripts` and the [README.md] in `ThirdParty` for details.

 For macOS ...TODO